 Kia’s warranty also comes with free roadside assist for 12 months, but can be extended to the full seven years if you get the vehicle serviced at an authorised Kia dealer.
 It also offers seven years capped servicing, which is subject to conditions depending on certain models or types of engines.

-The Chinese-owned iconic British marque is hoping to emulate the success of Korean brands Kia and Hyundai in changing public perceptions by offering the third longest warranty term in Australia, which comes with complimentary roadside assistance and capped price servicing.
+The Chinese-owned iconic British marque is hoping to emulate the success of Korean brands Kia and Hyundai in changing public perceptions by offering one of the longest warranty terms in Australia, which comes with complimentary roadside assistance and capped price servicing.

 Hyundai - 5 years/unlimited km